ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

 year x: finally brute force the password, which turns out to be TigOlBitties69

-use the phone to download microsoft teams and set an out of office reply
+use the phone to download microsoft teams and set an out of office reply use the phone to download teams and respond to 100,000 unread messages and emails

 call the authorities and ask for help

-realize i don’t know where i am
+realize i don’t know where i am provide an unsatisfactor

 hear them sarcastically say they’ll send a search party before hanging up